Atoa CLI

 --status | Force a specific status (COMPLETED, AUTHORIZED, FAILED, CANCELLED, EXPIRED) |

---type | POS_PAYMENT_STATUS only — body shape: PAYMENTS_STATUS (default) | REFUND_STATUS | EXPIRED_STATUS |
+--type | POS_PAYMENT_STATUS only — which POS event to simulate: PAYMENTS_STATUS (default) | REFUND_STATUS | EXPIRED_STATUS |

 --customFields | POS_PAYMENT_STATUS only — JSON array of {value, fieldName} objects |